6789

 The inflationary model is detrimental, especially in the long term.
 The value of people’s savings reduces over time and, when retirement finally comes, their lifelong savings are worth only a fraction of their original value.

 Let’s take the buying power of $100 USD as an example.
-Due to inflation, that amount of money in 1970 would have approximately the same purchasing power of $700 today.
-That is a big difference for just 50 years.
+Due to inflation, that amount of money in 1970 would have approximately the same purchasing power of $791 in 2024.

 As such, he set some ground rules (coded within the Bitcoin blockchain) to render the cryptocurrency resistant to inflation.